gvwilson/sensibleadventures/nardica/nardica.md

 The box she passed to Iffy opened to reveal squares woven from fractal carbon fiber, each the size of her nature book and as thin as half a dozen pages together.
-It took her a second to realize that the little grommets patterned across the squares were rotors, and that the squares were some kind of flexible drone.
+It took her a second to realize that the little grommets patterned across the squares were rotors, and that each square was some kind of flexible dronelet.
 She turned one over in her hands.
 "Dunno," she admitted.
 "How d'you switch it on?"

 "No idea," Honesty's First said cheerfully.
 "Best guess is they was fer some kinda game."

-"Shaw," her Second said, looking up from the machine she had probably spent the last three weeks trying to reassemble.
+"Shaw," her Second said, looking up from the machine she had spent the last three days trying to clean and reassemble.
 "They's too fine jarra game.
 I's fer they bin up some kinda survey mappin'."

 "Mebbe," Honesty's First admitted.
 Casually, looking past Iffy rather than at her, she asked, "You ain't got fra yer...notions?"